 The salary of working professionals in Indonesia, on average, is only half compared to neighbouring countries in South East Asia.
 However, working in Indonesia is more promising in the long term, especially in the technology sector with the rapid growth of e-commerce and start-up businesses.

-Returning Indonesian professionals will lose at least 50% of their current salary in Indonesia.
+Returning Indonesian professionals will receive a pay cut at least 50% of their current salary in Indonesia.
 However these professionals can take on important and high level roles within the company in the next few years.
-Glorya Tay, International Candidate Manager of Robert Walters Indonesia said, “It's not about the 50% lower salary issue, but how much you can earn in a couple of years, not the current income, but the future potential income.”
+Glorya Tay of Robert Walters Indonesia said, “Jobseekers should not focus on the 50% pay cut, but how much you can earn in a couple of years.
+It’s not about the current income, but the future potential income.”

 Kevin added that the recruitment of overseas Indonesian professionals in the technology sector is one of the key factors to be able to compete with other pilot companies.
-"With the rapid growth of start-up businesses in Indonesia, you must find competent talent in order to compete with the others"
+"With the rapid growth of start-up businesses in Indonesia, you must find competent talent in order to compete with the others."

 View the full article here

 If you are keen to know more about the Pulang Kampung campaign, please email International Candidate Manager, Adisty Paulina at email@example.com or call +62 2965 1520.